 What We've Achieved

-- Partnered with students at Westmont College in 2009 to create the first Spring Break in Santa Barbara City, which is now a sustainable program under Urban Initiative, to engage the entire city in local mission
+Partnered with students at Westmont College in 2009 to create the first Spring Break in Santa Barbara City, which is now a sustainable program under Urban Initiative, to engage with social issues throughout Santa Barbara

 Caring for Immigrants & Refugees